Duty Drawback | A Simple Guide

 Ever since the second Act of Congress in 1789, the United States government has recognized the need for a duty drawback program—according to U.S. Customs and Border Protection, its intent was to create jobs, encourage manufacturing, and encourage exports.
 Duty drawback has a long history in the United States, demonstrating its clear value to the economy.
 Approximately 3 billion dollars are available in duty drawback every year.
 But its long-standing place in U.S. trade law has also given it 231 years to be amended, adjusted, and complicated.

 Over the course of two centuries, duty drawback has developed into a notoriously complex program, with a resulting 2.4 billion dollars going unclaimed annually.
-It is a vastly underutilized program that, though often overlooked, stands to save claimants thousands of dollars.

 Primary Types of Drawback